LanghiDev/dio-notes/README.md

 # Notes from DIO's courses
 In this repository I'm leaving my notes from the DIO courses.
+That's not good explications about the courses, but only my personal annotations.

 ## What is the DIO?
 Digital Innovation One is a plataform that contains many courses and bootcamps, openning oportunities to people work in great companies like systems developers.